 Fund for tackling rental debts.
 The Department for Levelling Up, Housing and Communities has announced a £65m fund for local authorities to support low income families suffering from rental arrears.

 Millionaires call for wealth tax.
 A group of 30 UK millionaires have written an open letter to Chancellor Rishi Sunak calling for a wealth tax to tackle inequality, the pandemic and climate change: “We know where you can find that money - tax wealth holders like us.
 We can afford to contribute more, and we want to invest in repairing and improving our shared services.
 We are proud to pay our taxes to reduce inequality, support stronger social care and the NHS, and to ensure that we’re building a more just and green society.”
 (Guardian coverage here)

 Happy Planet Index.
 The Wellbeing Economy Alliance published its 5th edition of the Happy Planet Index, which “ranks countries by how efficiently they deliver long, happy lives for their people using limited environmental resources”.
-The UK ranks 56th, due to an unsustainable ecological footprint, despite high life expectancy and wellbeing.
+The UK ranks 14th with a score of 56/100 due to an unsustainable ecological footprint, despite high life expectancy and wellbeing.